sans-blue-team/sec555-mdwiki-v1/docs/Labs/555_5/sigma/sigma_leadership.md

 ![](./media/navigator_windows_scoring.PNG)

 Finally, Click on the **Scoring Icon** again to save the score setting.
+This also makes the popup box disappear.

 !!! info
     These steps have added a score of 1 to each of the annotated techniques for the Windows logs.